The 2025-26 Graduate Admissions Application is closed.

 Copies or unofficial transcripts are allowed.
 If admitted, you’ll be required to send official transcripts for every institution listed on your application. - Application fee

 - The application fee is set by the UC Davis Office of Graduate Studies.
-The application fee for the 2023-2024 cycle is $135 for domestic students and $155 for international students, payable online.
 Waivers of this fee are only available to participants in one of several graduate preparatory programs.
 The MFA program has no ability to grant application fee waivers.

 - Funding your MFA